Rhulani756/COS221_Prac5/README.md

 User Registration and Login:
+-Before using the app a user should register for the website and thus create a profile.
+If a user is an admin they will be taken to an admin version of the application, else they will be taken to a normal website with less priviledges.

-Users should be able to log in securely using their credentials (username/email and password).
+Users should be able to log in securely using their credentials (username/email and password are required for this).
+The application hashes and add a salt to password for extra security on credidentials.

+For admin users they can navigate to series and movies pages where they can search for and delete, update or insert movies and series.
+For normal users they can view listing and sort or filter based on various options.
 Web application should be able to show series and movies pulled from the database.
-Be able to manage actors and production companies (create a page showing production companies and actors page).
-Have the ability to add, edit and delete movies for admin users.
-Be able to add a movie to favourites ( create a favourites page).
-Be able to sort and filter listings.
-Recommend the movies based on algorithms.
-Be able to share favourites.

 Users are able to review a movie or series.

 The database was populated by using a pythong script which fetched data from the IMDB public api and inserts it into the database.
 This was done in order to accomodate for images.
 The script also accomodates other aspects by generating artificial data.

-Jay :
--  my database name extent is named u22625926_hoopR
--  i changed the nconst column of actors to null because the values were like going from nm0000001, m0000002, ....., nm0000001,...... nm000000k just like that  but i must find the solution tommmorow just wanna be able to pul information first now .